lexman/tuttle/doc/tutorial_musketeers/tutorial.md

 * how you can chain *processes* from various languages (shell, python) through explicit declaration of input and output *resources*
 * that processes will be run only if necessary
-* that if you change a line of code, everything that depends on it will be reprocessed.
-Idem for *primary resources*
+* that if you change a line of code, everything that depends on it will be reprocessed
+* that if you change a *primary resources*, everything that depends on it will be reprocessed
-* that tuttle plays well with source control : you can merge, rebase, fork your project, you will always have data up-to-date with your source, with the minimum of processing
+* that tuttle plays well with source control : you can merge, rebase, fork your project, your data will always be up-to-date with your source, with the minimum of processing
 * that recovery from error consist only in changing the buggy code : tuttle will clean up previous execution for you
 * that debuging is easy thanks to the html report, the logs and cheap experimentation